TC-Hewitt/MuTrigo/README.md

-tools and pipelines for deep sequencing analysis
+Mutant gene candidate discovery

-# Mutant Discovery
+# MuTrigo
-This pipeline was optimised for mutagen induced SNP discovery in sequence data from exome capture experiments.
+This pipeline was optimised for mutagen induced SNP/indel discovery in sequence data from exome capture experiments.
 However, flexible options allow wide application for variant analysis in any deep sequencing data.

 ## Tool descriptions
 **Noisefinder.pyc**